-MRMetaData is a command line program that comes with MediaReactor and MediaReactor Workstation.
+MRMetaData is a command line program that comes with MediaReactor Workstation.
 MRMetaData opens a media file and extracts any metadata it can from the media file.
-This includes file, audio and video information like width, height, frame rate, bit rate, compressor, audio channels, audio frequency, audio bits and other fixed elements.
-For most file formats, metadata that can be set by the user like description, copyright, owner, producer, artist, edit information and over one hundred other elements are also extracted.
-This information is saved in a standard XML file, extended from the Dublin metadata standard.
-MRMetaData can also extract audio, closed captioning (to AAF, MCC and SCC), JPG images for any frame or every X frame and make reference movies.
+This includes file, audio and video information like width, height, frame rate, bitrate, compressor, audio channels, audio frequency, audio bits and other fixed elements.
+For most file formats, metadata that can be set by the user like description, copyright, owner, producer, artist, edit information, and over one hundred other elements are also extracted.
+This information is saved in a standard XML file, extended from the Dublin Core Metadata Element Set.
+MRMetaData can also extract audio, closed captioning (to AAF, MCC and SCC), JPG images for any frame or every X frame, and make reference movies.

 MediaReactor Workstation provides the same access to metadata as MRMetaData above, but it also gives access to the metadata from Adobe, Apple, Assimilate, Avid, QuickTime and DirectShow applications.
 The metadata shows up internally in the applications where it can be used to search, link and identify both full and generated proxy media.
 MediaReactor also includes the MRMetaData utility for extracting metadata to XML, SCC, MCC and JPG files.

 MRFix is a command line utility that can modify ARI, DPX and CINE files in place.
 Time code and userbits can be set in all types.
 ARI also supports exposure, frame rate, black and white level, gamma, white balance, r/g/b offsets and reel/take/description/etc. CINE also supports frame rate, and vertical/horizontal flip.